ZacharyRanes/zacharyranes/README.md

 - Working on my blog
 - Working through the 2021 advent of code

-## Currently learning
+## Currently learning about

-- Python and the python socket library
+- Python socket library
+- Python pygame library

 ## Links